HenrikBengtsson/port4me/README.md

 ## Different ports for different software tools

-Sometimes a user would like two use two, or more, ports at the same time, e.g. one port for RStudio Server and another for Jupyter Hub.
-In such case, they can set the optional `PORT4ME_TOOL` variable, which result in port sequence that is unique to both the user and the tool.
+Sometimes a user would like to use two, or more, ports at the same time, e.g. one port for RStudio Server and another for Jupyter Hub.
+In such case, they can set the optional `PORT4ME_TOOL` variable, which results in a port sequence that is unique to both the user and the tool.
 For example,

 ```sh
 {alice}$ port4me